Paris Hilton: Legal issues

 Hilton was influenced by minister Marty Angelo in jail, referring to a "new beginning" in an interview with talk-show host Larry King on June 28, 2007 (two days after her release) and quoting from Angelo's autobiography (Once Life Matters: A New Beginning).
 On June 9, Angelo unsuccessfully petitioned Sauer to let him serve the remainder of Hilton's sentence if the judge would release her to an alternative treatment program.
 Hilton told King during the interview that she had taken Adderall for ADHD since childhood.

 On July 2, 2010, Hilton was accused of smoking marijuana at the 2010 FIFA World Cup game between Brazil and the Netherlands.
 Although she was escorted from the Nelson Mandela Bay Stadium by local police, the case was later dismissed.
 Her publicist, Dawn Miller, said: "I can confirm that the incident was a complete misunderstanding and it was actually another person in the group who did it".
 Two weeks later, Hilton was detained and released after she was caught with cannabis at Corsica's Figari Sud-Corse Airport.

 On August 27, 2010, Hilton was arrested by the Las Vegas Metropolitan Police Department on suspicion of cocaine possession in Las Vegas and her boyfriend, Cy Waits, was charged with driving under the influence.
-Hilton and Waits were booked into the Clark County jail, where Hilton was kept handcuffed on a booking room bench, fingerprinted, photographed and released without bail.
-Hilton's defense initially claimed that the handbag (containing 0.8g of cocaine) was not hers: "This purse in question was a high street brand – and by no means up to her high fashion standards."
+Hilton and Waits were booked into the Clark County jail, where Hilton was kept handcuffed on a booking room bench, fingerprinted, photographed and released on her own recognizance.
+Hilton's defense initially claimed that the handbag (containing 0.8 g of cocaine) was not hers.
 She later claimed personal items (including cash and credit cards) from the bag, acknowledging that it was hers.
 To avoid a felony conviction, Hilton pleaded guilty to two misdemeanors on September 17, 2010.
 Under the terms of the plea bargain she was sentenced to one year of probation, 200 hours of community service, a US$2,000 fine and the completion of a drug-abuse treatment program on September 20.
 Clark County District Attorney David Roger said, "If she was arrested for anything besides a minor traffic violation she will spend a year in jail.
 There will be no discussion.
 The court will have no discretion."

 On September 21, 2010, on their way to a Tokyo press conference to promote fashion and fragrance lines, Hilton and her sister Nicky were stopped by immigration officers at Narita Airport because of Hilton's drug-possession conviction the previous day.
 Under Japan's strict drug laws, travelers convicted of a drug crime are usually denied entry into the country.
 Airport officials questioned Hilton "for hours", and she and Nicky were detained overnight at the airport hotel.
-On September 22, Japanese authorities denied Hilton entry, and she was put on a plane back to the United States.
+On September 22, Japanese authorities denied Hilton entry, and she was deported back to the United States.
 Other stops on their Asian promotional tour were canceled due to Indonesia and Malaysia's anti-drug laws.